itsDigvijaysing/What-I-Learned/Salesforce/Dev/Notes.md

 Trigger is an Apex Code that executes before or after changes occurs to Salesforce records.
 These changes includes operations like Insert, Update, Delete, Merge, Upsert and Undelete.
+Callout Process should be made Asynchronously from trigger so trigger process will not be blocked.

 **Trigger Order of Execution:**
 Before Trigger -> System Validation Rule -> Record Saved -> After Trigger -> Assignment Rules -> Auto Response Rules -> Workflow Rules...